ehsanhzw/simple_object_classification/README.md

 </p>

 ## Probable Ways to Improve
 Cats and dogs are visually more similar to each other than, for example, planes and cars.
-This similarity might make it harder for the network to distinguish between them.
-Considering tons of breeds out there with many appearance distinctions, we immediately understand that the problem might even be elsewhere.
+This similarity makes the design of optimum neural network very complex.
+Considering tons of breeds out there with many appearance distinctions, we naturally guess that the model must be a bit more complicated than a typical cnn.
+But, going too hard with size of cnn, overfitting might occur and if we look at the problem very simplisticly, it leads to underfitting of network.

-As the cat and dog dataset issue annoyingly remains, I may want to change the datasets as well as the models.
-It seems like the accuracy will increase in microscopic scale in this procedure of testing models.
+By far, the accuracy of model for cats and dogs classification, increased in microscopic scale with this procedure of testing models.
 I have a limited ideas at the moment that may fix the issue (Or not).

 ### Augmentation Techniques
 Applying various data augmentation techniques (like rotation, flipping, zooming, etc.) to increase the diversity of training data.
 This may help the network generalize better.
+But if we are not careful with the augmentation process, it leads to greater noise and more problems.
 ### Network Architecture
 Tens of models are tested by now and the improvements are very tiny and ignorable.
-I doubt the problem is with the architecture, because I already demonstrated that the models work perfectly with other datasets.
-However, I include the theoretical architectural problems that the network may have been suffering from.
+I already demonstrated that the models work perfectly with other datasets.
+However, I include common architectural problems that the networks may have been suffering from.
+For instance, the chance of overfitting is high, but as I shrink the network, after the threshold is passed, the network gets quickly underfit.
+So finding this threshold is essential if achievable.
 - Network Complexity: It might be that the architecture is too simple or too complex for the task.
 I should check that the network has the right balance of depth and width in future tests.
-- Overfitting/Underfitting: It might ber that network is overfitting or underfitting.
-Overfitting can be addressed with regularization techniques like dropout (which I used in all models by now), L2 regularization, etc. Underfitting might require a more complex model which I doubt is needed.
+- Overfitting/Underfitting: It might be that network is overfitting or underfitting.
+Overfitting can be addressed with regularization techniques like dropout, L1/L2 regularization, etc.
-- Pre-trained Models: Using a pre-trained model like VGG, ResNet, or EfficientNet and fine-tuning it on cat/dog dataset is one solution, but this is conflicting with the definition of project so I simply skip it for now at least.
+- Pre-trained Models: Using a pre-trained model like VGG, ResNet, or EfficientNet and fine-tuning it on cat/dog dataset is one solution.
+I skip it for now because I am not familiar with those networks and the effort might be useless.
 ### Training Process
 - Learning Rate: Experimenting with different learning rates.
-Not probable, but worth a shot.
-Sometimes learning rate that's too high or too low can lead to low accuracy.
+Worth a shot, in the future tests.
+Learning rate that's too high or too low can lead to low accuracy.
-- Loss Function: Ensuring that an appropriate loss function is used for the binary classification task which must be correct.
+- Loss Function: Checking that an appropriate loss function is used for the classification task or not.
 - Optimizer: Different optimizers can lead to different results.
-We used Adam, but other options to check are RMSprop, or SGD with momentum, or some others.
+I used Adam, but other options to check are RMSprop, SGD with momentum, or some others.
 ### Evaluation and Validation
 - Cross-Validation: Using cross-validation to ensure that results are consistent across different splits of the dataset.
-- Confusion Matrix: Generating a confusion matrix to see where the network is making mistakes.
 ### Fixing Probable Overfit
-As the accuracy & loss plots are shown above, it seems like in some cases overfit occured, however the loss is not that much increased after this happens and most models weren't very sensitive.
-However I shall test less complex models to see if that's realy the case.
-Underfit never happened and if did, the model was not included in the tests and main models.
+As the accuracy and loss plots are shown above, it seems like in some cases overfit occured.
+However, the loss is not that much decreased after a bit of modifications on network and regularization methods.
+Currently, my main focus is on designing new networks that reduce overfit and increase accuracy.